BioJulia/PopGen.jl/docs/commands.md

 These are the included PopObj viewing and manipulating commands.
 Using standard Julia conventions, only commands ending with a bang `!` are mutable, meaning they alter the input data.
-So, commands like `popid` will show you population ID's, whereas `popid!` will change them in your `PopObj`.
+So, commands like `populations` will show you population ID's, whereas `populations!` will change them in your `PopObj`.
 The mutable commands here alter the data in your `PopObj`, but not the source data (i.e. the files used to create the `PopObj`).
+Read over [Accessing parts of a PopObj](PopObj_accessing.md) to become familiar with the components of a `PopObj`.

 To follow along like a tutorial,  use the `gulfsharks` data.
 Load the data in if you haven't already: